-Normally, up.time will notify you that an Element or service is unavailable when systems or services are not online.
-During a maintenance period, the Monitoring Station assumes an Element cannot be contacted, thus will not generate any alerts for it.
+Normally, Uptime Infrastructure Monitor notifies you that an Element or service is unavailable when systems or services are not online.
+During a maintenance period, the Monitoring Station assumes an Element cannot be contacted, thus does not generate any alerts for it.

-Typically, maintenance is configured as a scheduled event, whether regular (e.g., a system back-up that occurs at a specific time each day or week), or planned (e.g., a system that will be taken offline on a Friday night for an upgrade).
+Typically, maintenance is configured as a scheduled event, whether regular (e.g., a system back-up that occurs at a specific time each day or week), or planned (e.g., a system that is taken offline on a Friday night for an upgrade).

 Additionally, in cases where work needs to be done on an Element outside of a pre-defined, scheduled period, maintenance status can be assigned to an Element ad hoc in the My Infrastructure panel.
 An Element group can also be put into temporary maintenance mode, affecting its Elements and subgroups.
-Any Elements added to, or removed from, the Element group during the temporary maintenance period will inherit the appropriate state.
+Any Elements added to, or removed from, the Element group during the temporary maintenance period inherit the appropriate state.